Andereoo/TkinterWeb/README.md

 **In order to load webpages and show images, TkinterWeb requires the following packages:**
 * Tkinter (which is automatically installed on most Python versions)
 * PIL (can be installed via `pip install pillow`)
-* Requests (can be installed via `pip install requests`)

-Pip will automatically install PIL and Requests when installing TkinterWeb.
+Pip will automatically install PIL when installing TkinterWeb.

 &nbsp;
 &nbsp;